 I’m experienced in working with older clients and those with degenerative conditions such as Parkinsons and am passionate about bringing massage therapy to people who may not have considered it before.

 I am qualified in pregnancy and post natal massage – more info on the “about massage” page.

-I’m a member of the Complementary Therapists Association (CThA) and am of course fully insured as well as holding an enhanced DBS check and an Emergency First Aid At Work qualification.
+I’m a member of the Complementary Health Professionals association and am of course fully insured as well as holding an enhanced DBS check and an Emergency First Aid At Work qualification.